 Important Tips

 • Samples submitted for nematode assay cannot be tested for lime requirements or plant nutrients.
-For this information, you must submit a separate soil sample in a soil sample box.
-Please visit the Soil Testing site to determine how to submit these samples.
+For fertility information, you must submit a separate soil sample in a soil sample box to the Soil Testing Lab

 • Take samples only when soil is in good working condition.
 It should not be frozen, nor should it be excessively wet or dry.